Which IdentityServers do you support?

 - Rsk.IdentityServer4.Saml.EntityFramework v3.*

-Can the Rsk.Saml component be integrated with a .NET Framework application?
+Can I integrate Rsk.Saml component in a .NET Framework application?

 Our SAML component only supports ASP.NET Core applications.
 This means that you cannot use our component directly inside your .NET Framework application.